Day 1: Arrive at KIA and transfer to Moshi Town

 At night you may experience discomfort associated with acclimatization to the high altitude: because of a reduction in your waking breathing pattern, your body gets less oxygen than during the day.
 Taking altitude into account, you may therefore start feeling sick and have a headache.
 Pay attention to your own body and tell your guide if you start feeling any symptoms of altitude sickness.
 This will be your first day at this altitude, so it is strongly recommended you heed the following instructions from this point on:-

 Wake up around midnight and have breakfast before you start hiking up into the night on the steepest and demanding part of the Kilimanjaro.
 If you are lucky enough, the moonlight will light your steps up on the northwest through the most challenging heavy loose scree and boulders trails all the way to Stella point.
 Each pair of climbers will get a personal guide for the entire ascent to monitor your physical and mental conditions.
 At Stella point, you will have a short rest and welcome a new dawn with amazing and stunning sunrise.
 Then continue to Uhuru Summit, the highest point in Africa and the world’s highest freestanding peak where you create memories of lifetime.
-Take time to celebrate with your fellow trekkers, and snap once-in-a-lifetime photos before descending to Barafu camp.
-At the camp, pack your belongings then descend to Mweka through empty rocky landscapes, moorland and lush forest.
-At the camp, you will celebrate the successful summit by grabbing some soft drinks or couple of beers and spend your last precious sleep on the cool mountain weather.
+Take time to celebrate with your fellow trekkers, you can descend to the nearest glacier if desired.
+Then you will return to Kibo Camp and after a two-hour rest continue your descent to Horombo Camp (3,720 m).

 Rest in the hotel and transfer to the airport or prolong your stay in Tanzania for Safari or luxury and relaxation holiday in Zanzibar Island.